fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 }
 ```

 Notice that calling return is crucial because otherwise the code will execute to the very end and the malformed note gets saved to the application.

 If the content property has a value, the note will be based on the received data.
-As mentioned previously, it is better to generate timestamps on the server than in the browser, since we can't trust that the host machine running the browser has its clock set correctly.
-The generation of the <i>date</i> property is now done by the server.

 If the <i>important</i> property is missing, we will default the value to <i>false</i>.
 The default value is currently generated in a rather odd-looking way:

 ```js
 important: body.important || false,
 ```

 If the data saved in the _body_ variable has the <i>important</i> property, the expression will evaluate to its value.
 If the property does not exist, then the expression will evaluate to false which is defined on the right-hand side of the vertical lines.